marcoverl/CVUserGuide/source/K8sCluster.rst

 The deployment environment requires:

--  Ansible 2.5.0+
+-  Ansible 2.5.0+ (on the user client)

--  Ubuntu 18.04
+-  Ubuntu 18.04 (for master and node images)

--  Master and nodes must have passwordless SSH access
+-  at least 2 CPUs for the master

 Getting Started
 ---------------